All Products

 REPEAT

-repeat(str, count);
+repeat(str, count)

-• Description: Returns a string consisting of str repeated count times.
+Returns str repeated count times.

 SELECT repeat('a', 3);